Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

 ```
   1. version_check: Checks if the Vivado, Petalinux and Vitis tools are setup and if the versions are 2022.2
   2. board_repo:    Downloads the board files from the Xilinx GitHub
-  3. xsa:           Building the thin platform xsa (only pre-synth)
+  3. xsa:           Building the thin platform xsa (only pre-synth) or using the pre-builds
-  4. linux:         Building linux and sysroot (with Petalinux or Yocto)
+  4. linux:         Building linux and sysroot (with Petalinux or Yocto) or using the pre-builds
-  5. xpfm:          Building the Vitis Platform
+  5. xpfm:          Building the Vitis Platform or using the pre-builds
   6. bif:           Some necessary Copying of linux image-files to the software platform for a correct Vitis packaging
   7. ip:            Building Ai Engine graph(s) towards libadf.a and compiling hls/rtl kernels to *.xo
   8. ps_apps:       Building all XRT-based PS applications